-- Procedures performed correctly by trained personnel such as the administration of electrolytes/fluids, administration of oral medication, blood collection from a common peripheral vein per standard veterinary practice or catheterization of same, standard radiography, parenteral injections of nonirritating substances, restrictions of food/water intake for less than equivalent to periods of abstinence in nature. - Euthanasia performed in accordance with the recommendations of the most recent AVMA Panel on Euthanasia, utilizing procedures that produce rapid unconsciousness and subsequent humane death.

-• Manual restraint that is no longer than would be required for a simple exam; less than 12 hours of physical restraint for an adapted animal.
+Examples: Administration of fluids, administration of oral medication, blood collection from a common peripheral vein per standard veterinary practice or catheterization of same, standard radiography, parenteral injections of non-irritating substances, restrictions of food/water intake for less than equivalent to periods of abstinence in nature.
+Euthanasia performed following the recommendations of the most recent AVMA Panel on Euthanasia.
+Manual restraint that is no longer than would be required for a simple exam.